Appraisal Review Board (ARB) Hearings

 What Happens During an ARB Hearing:

-both a property owner and a representative from the appraisal district will present their evidence and take questions from a panel of ARB members.
+Both a property owner and a representative from the appraisal district will present their evidence and take questions from a panel of ARB members.

 Following this presentation, the panel will make a decision regarding the protest.
-Hearings typically last 15 to 20 minutes.
+Hearings typically last 15 minutes.
 Approximately three to four weeks after the hearing, the property owner will receive a Notice of Final Order via certified mail.

 Property owners will be allowed to present their case via a telephone/videoconference hearing.
 Instructions are available for property owners that wish to take advantage of remote screen sharing during a telephone hearing.